lamegaton/lamegaton.github.io/_posts/notebook/2021-08-20-learn-tcp-udp-with-wireshark-and-wsl.md

 	```nc -l -u localhost 5000  ```
 client
 	```nc -v -u localhost 5000 <<< 'sup buddy'  ```
+Alternatively, you can also try the command `cat textfile > /dev/tcp/HOST/PORT` to send message to the server

 #### 5. Checking Result on Wireshark
 If you follow all of the steps correctly, you will see 3 ways handshake and all the payloads that come with it.